 The Storr is a 160-foot (48 metre) stone pinnacle that sits on the remnant of an ancient landslide on the Trotternish Peninsula a few miles north of Portree.

 This huge rock stands clear of the surrounding cliffs at an elevation of 2,360 feet (719 metres) and is clearly visible for miles around.
-A local legend says the Storr is, in fact, the remains of a giant who was buried with his thumb sticking out of the ground.
+An ancient legend says the Storr is, in fact, the remains of a giant who was buried with his thumb sticking out of the ground.

 Another Skye legend says it’s a very different, exclusively male, appendage that’s poking out…

 8. Skye has a rich mythology that’s no doubt inspired by its breathtakingly beautiful landscape.
 Aside from giants, other mythological creatures rumoured to live on the island are fairies and selkies (seal folk that change from human to seal form by shedding their skin).

 There are more tales of magical beasts on Skye than anywhere else in Scotland, but there are two places that have become synonymous with them.

 The Fairy Pools were supposedly given the name after one of the chiefs of Clan MacLeod married a fairy princess there, and there’s a myth that selkies used to travel to the pools to change their form under the light of the full moon.

 The Fairy Glen, meanwhile, is a supernatural-looking landscape where weather erosion has created a series of strange conical hills to the west of the Trotternish Ridge.
 Tales of fairies at the glen date to prehistoric times when (unlike today) they were believed to be evil.

 9. The ancestral home of Clan MacLeod is Dunvegan Castle which sits on a rock outcrop overlooking the shore of Loch Dunvegan in the northwest region of Skye.